A water heater needs to be flushed periodically to avoid:

-Step 1: Find your geographical area on this USGS (United States Geological Survey) map.
+Step One: Find your geographical area on this USGS (United States Geological Survey) map.

-Step 2: Determine how hard your water is (determined by the colors red, white, blue and purple)
+Step Two: Determine how hard your water is, determined by the colors red, white, blue, and purple.

 As sediment starts to build up on the inside of your tank, it insulates the water from the burners.
 This forces your water heater to eventually overheat the water.
-And as water heats, it expands.
-So the hotter the water gets, the more pressure builds up inside the tank—until it bursts a leak, or worse, explodes.
+As water heats, it expands, so the hotter the water gets, the more pressure builds up inside the tank until it bursts or explodes.

 And the worst part?
 Before your water heater dies, you’ll likely see frequent, expensive repairs due to sediment buildup.
 For example, if sediment collects on your water heater’s heating element, it can cause it to overheat and require replacement.

-If a water heater has a good amount of sediment build up inside the tank, it will start making loud popping or knocking noises.
-That popping noises is caused by overheated water/steam that jostles the sediment at the bottom of the tank as it tries to rise.
+If a water heater has a good amount of sediment built up inside the tank, it will start making loud popping or knocking noises.
+Those popping noises are caused by overheated water or steam that jostles the sediment at the bottom of the tank as it tries to rise.

 For your convenience, you can request an appointment in one of two ways: